apache/spark/docs/sql-ref-syntax-qry-select-lateral-subquery.md

 ### Description

-`LATERAL SUBQUERY` is a subquety that is preceded by the keyword `LATERAL`.
+`LATERAL SUBQUERY` is a subquery that is preceded by the keyword `LATERAL`.
 It provides a way to cross-reference items in the preceding FROM clause.
-Without the LATERAL keyword, each subquery is evaluated independently and cannot refer to items in the `FROM` clause. `LATERAL SUBQUERY` makes the complicated queries simpler and more efficient.
+Without the `LATERAL` keyword, each subquery is evaluated independently and cannot refer to items in the `FROM` clause. `LATERAL SUBQUERY` makes the complicated queries simpler and more efficient.

 ### Syntax